Zeo312/nine-shows-deployment/README.md

 ## Deployment

 This API is deployed on heroku.
-You can post your data to https://nine-shows-deployment.herokuapp.com/processjson using a service like postman (https://www.postman.com/)
+You can POST your data to https://nine-shows-deployment.herokuapp.com/processjson using a service like postman (https://www.postman.com/)